Canada Energy Information

 Renewable in % Electricity Production

-In Ontario, a bill on renewables (Green Energy and Green Economy Act) introduced feed-in tariffs (FiTs) in 2009.
+Ontario is committed to increasing the capacity of renewables to 20 GW by 2025.
+A bill on renewables (Green Energy and Green Economy Act) introduced feed-in tariffs (FiTs) in 2009.
 In 2016, the government launched its 2nd Large Renewable Procurement (LRP II), expecting to save C$3.3bn by replacing the FiTs scheme with a competitive process for 930 MW in total (600 MW wind, 330 MW solar, small hydro and bioenergy).
 However, half of the contracts, corresponding to 440 MW, were cancelled in 2018.
-Ontario is committed to increasing the capacity of renewables to 20 GW by 2025.

 Interactive Chart Canada Share of Renewables in Electricity Production (incl hydro)